Nyamurangwa/alx-zero_day/0x03-git/README.md

-God you have been faithful
+#God you have been faithful
+You never stop to surprise me